nicole-mathias/exercises/machine-learning/README.md

 ## Step 4: There's no Step 4

 Hopefully this all makes sense and you're excited to get started.
 Interviewing is hard and we get that.
 We hope that this process makes sense and is as stress-free as it can be.

+As always, feedback is a gift, so if you have any thoughts on how we can improve this process, please let us know.